Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - You seem a decent fella, I’d hate to kill you
 - I don’t necessarily *want* to kill you.
 I mean, unless I have to.
 Unless absolutely necessary
 - If I had a credit for every brain you don’t have, I’d have one credit.
+- (After something goes terribly wrong) “and that’s we learned our lesson
+-

 ---